 In a second example of the use of performance coaching, managers can use performance coaching to help employees who are effective contributors improve and become even more effective contributors.
 Done well, coaching can help an employee continuously improve their skills, experience, and ability to contribute.

 From years of observing managers coaching, the time managers spend in performance coaching with their best, most contributing employees is time well spent.
-It is more likely to produce increasing results for the organization and for the manager's department and priorities.
+It is more likely to produce increased results for the organization and for the manager's department and priorities.

 It is ironic that many managers find that they spend the majority of their time with their troubled, or underperforming employees.
 This is despite the fact that the most significant value from their time and energy investment comes from the opposite priority.

 Coaching is an effective tool for managers to deploy in their efforts to help employees succeed, and especially help employees increase their skills and their potential opportunities for promotion or lateral moves to more interesting positions.

 Use these six steps to provide effective supportive coaching to your reporting employees.